 ‘Contemporary art is about knowledge production – the spread of ideas rather than just beautiful things,’ she explains.
 ‘Every piece should have a conceptual backbone – it might be a reference to art history or politics – that’s what makes it interesting.’

 ‘Many galleries are happy to accept instalments, so always ask,’ says Nicky Wheeler.
-Or consider the Art Council’s laudable Own Art loan plan that allows you to take out an interest-free loan to buy works from galleries signed up to the scheme (look out for the pink sticker).
+In the UK, you can consider the Art Council’ (opens in new tab)s laudable Own Art loan plan that allows you to take out an interest-free loan to buy works from galleries signed up to the scheme (look out for the pink sticker).
 Only the bold should try haggling for a discount.

 Common sense applies.
 Keep drawings and paintings out of direct light and ensure sculpture is on a stable base.
 Avoid hanging work over radiators, on window sills or near heaters.